jeff-mos-def/jeffcamacho-micro/src/content/blog/14-PMP-update-5/index.md

 - **Emotional Intelligence:** Self-awareness and self-management aren’t just trendy terms.
 The exam expects you to know how they impact team performance.
 - **Practical Tools:** RACI charts, team charters, stakeholder mapping—these aren’t theoretical.
 Understand when and why you'd use them.

 I’ve found that flipping through flashcards on team dynamics helps lock in some of these concepts.
-Plus, rewatching Vargas's breakdown on leadership styles gave me a better sense of when to flex my approach.
+Plus, rewatching McLachlan's breakdown on PMP readiness gave me a better sense of when to flex my approach.

 ---